e-matteson/pipit-guide/src/config/mappings/plain.md

 You should never need to change the sequences for `plain_key` mappings.
 They're already defined in `settings.yaml`, in terms of the all-caps key names used internally by the keyboard firmware (like `KEY_A`).

-You can edit the chords in a `.kmap` file if you want to re-arrange a mode's layout, or create a new mode.
+You can edit the chords in a `.kmap` file if you want to re-arrange a mode's layout or create a new mode.
 Note that if the mode uses words, changing `plain_key` chords will also affect the chords for `word` mappings.
 See the [word](#word) section for more details.

 <!-- TODO don't overlap key and mod chord definitions -->